Planting for Wildlife for Landscape Professionals

 By the end of this 5-part course, participants will be able to:

 The course is designed as a series, with one session building on another.
-Tickets can be purchased for the entire series at a reduced rate ($125), or class-by-class ($25 each).
-CEUs will be offered for each session, and a certificate will be awarded for successful completion of the course.
-Each session will include time for participants to share their experiences with one another.
+Tickets can be purchased for the entire series at a reduced rate ($100), or class-by-class ($25 each).
+Each session has been approved for 1.5 FDACS Core CEUs, and a certificate will be awarded for successful completion of the course.
 A limited number of scholarships will be available.
 Contact Yvette Goodiel for a scholarship application.

 Earn CEUs and a professional certificate, network with other landscape professionals, learn about the benefits and practices of wildlife-friendly landscaping, and engage your clients in improving their landscapes by working with you in a new way!